ASVegaWorks/Pathfinder/README.md

 # Pathfinder
-Traces a part from start to end using the A* algorithm
+Traces a path from start to end using the A* algorithm